 At Michigan State, I study the social and religious history of South Africa, particularly in the Eastern Cape region.
 I am interested in religious identities, consumer culture, and migration in the early twentieth century.
 I study how religious networks and identities shaped African consumer culture across urban and rural Eastern Cape, and how particular ethics of consumption allowed people to situate themselves in segregation-era South Africa.

 Additionally, I am interested in the digital humanities broadly, and specifically in making academic research about South African history accessible and interesting to public audiences.
-I am currently a 2017-2018 fellow in the Cultural Heritage and Informatics (CHI) Initiative, organized by the MSU Department of Anthropology and MATRIX.
+In 2017-2018 I was a fellow in the Cultural Heritage and Informatics (CHI) Initiative, organized by the MSU Department of Anthropology and MATRIX.

 Before moving to East Lansing, I lived in Kenya and Canada.
 In 2012, I completed a B.A.(hons) in History at Tyndale University College in Toronto, Ontario.
 In 2015, I completed an M.A. in African History at Dalhousie University, Halifax.
 My thesis, titled, “Undefeated Ambition in an Unsympathetic Empire: the Kat River Settlement in the Cape Colony, 1853-1872” won the 2016 Governor General’s Gold Medal for Humanities and Social Sciences.